sukhvir41/HtmlTemplate/README.md

 # HtmlTemplate
+HtmlTemplate is a Java Html Template as you may have guessed from the name.
+The template engine is memory efficient by loading the static parts in memory once and is statically typed with no reflection.
+This is achieved by converting the html template into a java template class.
+Syntax in based on Html attributes and Html tags(no custom html tag).
-HtmlTemplate is a preprocessor that converts html to Java.
-Template syntax Inspired by [ThymeLeaf](https://github.com/thymeleaf/thymeleaf), [Vue.js](https://github.com/vuejs/vue) and implementation inspired by [Rocker Template](https://github.com/fizzed/rocker).
+Template syntax is inspired by [ThymeLeaf](https://github.com/thymeleaf/thymeleaf), [Vue.js](https://github.com/vuejs/vue) and implementation inspired by [Rocker Template](https://github.com/fizzed/rocker).
+HtmlTemplate is compatible with java 10+.
-HtmlTemplate is compatible with java 10+, is statically typed ,with no reflection and compiles along your project.

 ## Features
 + Statically typed
 + Everything is in html tags
 + No reflection
-+ Memory efficient (Maybe? needs testing)
++ Memory efficient by loading static parts only once (zero copy)

+## Why another Html templating engine in Java
+This project was born by the frustration of using JSP(JSTL) and other templating engines.
+Some of the templating engines are general purpose but none of them were good for Html templating IMO.
+The problem most of the faced were custom syntax (not tag based or attribute mixing languages) or either too verbose(JSTL) or need a servlet container to work and would not render well in the browser directly.
+These problems were solved by Thymeleaf but it did most of the things in runtime leading to errors could only be know during runtime basically not statically typed.
+HtmlTemplate is an attempt to solve these problems by having the syntax based html attributes and tags (when writing html stay in html), statically typed and memory optimization in mind by loading static parts of the template into memory once and reusing them for each render.
+This is achieved by converting the html template file into a java template class.

 ## Syntax
 Have a look at the <a href="SYNTAX.md">SYNTAX.md</a>.